aquilesC/aquiles.me/content/index.md

 This website can be navigated only by following links.
 There are no "latest articles", nor algorithmically generated suggestions.
 Some of these links may be the starting point of exploration into my thinking.

-- I am very interested in understanding [[extracelluar vesicle]]s, especially from the perspective of building solutions for researchers within my company [[Dispertech]].
+- I am very interested in understanding [[extracellular vesicle]]s, especially from the perspective of building solutions for researchers within my company [[Dispertech]].
 - Some people call this website a [[digital garden]], and I have reflected about them, but may need to do it more deeply.
 - Perhaps a list of [[things I've done]] is interesting, or learn [[about me]].